 Purchase, Care and Maintenance of Ropes

-These pages give a simple introductory explanation about what can be highly technical subjects; so please don't interpret everything here as the final word - it's just our opinion distilled as a summary.
+Theis is a simple introductory explanation about what can be a highly technical subject; so please don't interpret everything here as the final word - it's just our opinion distilled as a summary.

 Types of Rope